 b) Social Media Engagement: CFM ensures businesses hear and address customer voices on social media platforms.

 c) Mobile Reach: Businesses must make CFM strategies mobile-friendly to connect with a broader audience.

 Effective Customer Feedback Management (CFM) is a nuanced process that requires careful planning, execution, and continuous improvement.
 Here's how to make it work:

 a) Determine the specific goals of your feedback collection.

-b) Choose metrics that align with these goals, such as Net Promoter Score (NPS) for loyalty or Customer Satisfaction Score (CSAT) for satisfaction.
+b) Choose metrics that align with these goals, such as the Net Promoter Score (NPS) for loyalty or the Customer Satisfaction Score (CSAT) for satisfaction.

 a) Integrate feedback collection with overall business objectives.